1Kanishq/python/Advance python/nodes.md

         > read all the lines from the file.
         > return a list containing all the lines as substring. syntax : data = var.readlines()
-> 3. Append mode('a'):- In this mode it will not override the previous data instead add the new data with the existing data.
+> 3. Append mode('a'):- In this mode it will not overwrite the previous data instead add the new data with the existing data.

 # CSV file:
 > It is a file where the data is stored with seperated of comma.